-The MASA sets out the arrangements for safeguarding partners to work together with other agencies to identify and respond to the needs of children in Bedford Borough and the three safeguarding partners Bedford Borough Council, Bedfordshire Police and the Bedfordshire Clinical Commissioning Group have equal and joint responsibility for local safeguarding arrangements -LSCB at http://bedfordscb.proceduresonline and within the home.
+The MASA sets out the arrangements for safeguarding partners to work together with other agencies to identify and respond to the needs of children in Bedford Borough and the three safeguarding partners Bedford Borough Council, Bedfordshire Police and the Bedfordshire Clinical Commissioning Group have equal and joint responsibility for local safeguarding arrangements -LSCB at https://bedfordscp.trixonline.co.uk/ and within the home.
 Child protection policies and behaviour management policies specific to the home are also available.

 Children, who have their own individual behaviour policy, where required we will have a copy incorporated into a y/p's residential care plan.
 This behaviour policy will have been devised with the involvement of the child, their parents/carers, and their school and health colleagues (if appropriate).
+In support of behaviour management all incidents and near misses support us to form and contribute to positive outcomes by identifying triggers and risks and where possible implement supporting strategies to keep young people safe.